06 Jun How to Reduce Bruising after Breast Reduction

 How long does bruising usually last after breast reduction surgery?

 - Bruising after breast reduction surgery usually begins to fade within the first two weeks.
 However, it can take up to several weeks for the bruising to completely disappear.
-The duration can vary depending on individual healing rates and adherence to post-operative care instructions.

 Can certain foods or drinks help reduce bruising after my surgery?

-- Yes, consuming foods rich in vitamin K, such as leafy greens, broccoli, and Brussels sprouts, can help improve blood clotting and potentially reduce bruising.
-Additionally, staying hydrated by drinking plenty of water can support your overall recovery and help your body heal more effectively.
+- Yes, consuming foods rich in vitamin K, such as leafy greens, broccoli, and Brussels sprouts, can help with blood clotting and potentially reduce bruising.

-Is it safe to use over-the-counter creams or ointments on bruises after breast reduction surgery?
+Can I use over-the-counter creams or ointments on bruises after breast reduction surgery?

-- It is important to consult with your surgeon before applying any over-the-counter creams or ointments on your bruises.
-While some products, like arnica gel, may be recommended to reduce bruising, others may interfere with healing or irritate your skin.
+- While some products, like arnica gel, may be recommended to reduce bruising, others may interfere with healing or irritate your skin.

-- Normal bruising after breast reduction surgery will generally fade over time and is often accompanied by some swelling and tenderness.
-However, signs of complications include severe pain, excessive swelling, redness, warmth, pus at the incision sites, and fever.
-If you experience any of these symptoms, contact your surgeon immediately.
+- Bruising after breast reduction surgery will generally fade over time and is often accompanied by some swelling and tenderness.

 Are there any activities I should avoid to prevent worsening my bruising after breast reduction surgery?

-- Yes, to prevent worsening bruising, you should avoid strenuous activities, heavy lifting, and high-impact exercises for at least four to six weeks post-surgery.
-Additionally, it’s advisable to avoid bending over or lifting your arms above your head, as these movements can increase blood flow to the breasts and exacerbate bruising.
-Always follow your surgeon’s specific guidelines on activity restrictions.
+- Additionally, it’s advisable to avoid bending over or lifting your arms above your head, as these movements can increase blood flow to the breasts and exacerbate bruising.

 Further Reading about Breast Reduction Surgery with Dr. Guy Watts